 For that reason there are a couple of processes that have been developed that are applied to merino wool fibres pre-knitting that allow the garments to be machine laundered.
-The oldest method, developed in the 70s, is the Superwash® Hercosett method.
-The newer, more environmentally friendly (but less effective) method is called Naturetexx®.
+The oldest method, developed in the 70s, is the Superwash® Hercosett method, now outdated and overly chemically intensive.
+The newer, more environmentally friendly, chemical free (but less effective) method is called Naturetexx®.

 Disadvantages: The process still requires the customer to wash the garments with care in a delicate wool cycle at a maximum of 30degrees using a gentle wool shampoo as the garments can still shrink and felt if put through a standard machine wash.
-Customers may see the machine washability of the garment and launder it incorrectly ruining the garment.
+Customers may see that the garment is machine washable and launder it incorrectly reducing the life of the garment.

 Read more about the Naturetexx process here